Daahoud – Max Roach – Drum Transcription

 Microscopic analysis (bars 10 and 11):

-Bar 10 and 11 are slightly different from the other analyzes.
+Bar 10 and 11 are slightly different from the other analyses.
 In the previous examples, there was either a precise melodic or a clear rhythmic connection, but this is not the case here.
-However, when I sing the melody and the drum solo, I do get the feeling that there is a connection.
+However, when singing the melody and the drum solo, a connection emerges.
 What the drum plays seems more like a stretched version of the melody.
 Starting on the high tom, we see a descending line towards the bass drum, a movement that we also see in the melody a beat later.
 When ascending back to Gb, we see that the drum solo also returns to the high tom, again descending with the melody.
 From this point on, the connection is a little fuzzier.
 The melody falls where the drum rises again.
 However, when singing the melody, the drum gives a symmetrical line that still corresponds.
 Rhythmically this line is stretched further.
 The feeling that comes with the end of the melody is a feeling that also reflects the drum solo.

 hjkl.jpg